SuperOfficeDocs/superoffice-docs/docs/reply-templates/index.md

 * Ticket
 * Config

-In addition, you have a parser variable called "ticket.lastMessage" which will contain the last message on the request, normally the text the customer wrote.
+In addition, you have a parser variable called `ticket.lastMessage` which will contain the last message on the request, normally the text the customer wrote.

 ### Email filter

-Here you have the possibility to send a reply template to the customer or to another email address.
+Here you may send a reply template to the customer or another email address.
 The following parser variables are available:

 * Company
 * Customer
 * Ticket
 * Config

-In addition, you can extract anything from the email using [Find regular expressions][4], and those matches will be available as parser variables (see the help for syntax).
+You can also extract anything from the email using [Find regular expressions][4], and those matches will be available as parser variables (see the help for syntax).

 <!-- Referenced links -->
 [1]: https://community.superoffice.com/documentation/help/en/crm/9.2/userhelp/index.htm#t=Service%2Ftopics%2Fdocument.replyTemplates.newReplyTemplate.html